davidrenne/widget_list/README.md

 `template` - Pass in a custom template for outer shell `default=''`

 `templateFilter` - Instead of widget list building your search box.
 Pass your own HTML `default=''`

+`storeSessionChecks` - See http://stackoverflow.com/questions/1928204/marshal-data-too-short for configuring larger session storage which checkboxes would eat up if you had this set to true `default=false`

 `columnHooks` - Todo `default={}`